BHAVIADWANI/NamasteTap/DOCUMENTATION-INDEX.md

-# Documentation Index - TapOne3 NFC Platform
+# Documentation Index - ONE3TAP Platform

 ## Project Overview
-This repository contains the TapOne3 NFC business card platform - a comprehensive digital business card solution with NFC technology integration.
+This repository contains the ONE3TAP digital business card platform - a comprehensive digital business card solution with NFC technology integration.

 ## Documentation Structure